claresudbery/clare-wiki-ably/pages/coding/tools/git.md

         NOT the commit that will become the new head
       - This only reverts one commit at a time.
-To safely revert multiple commits, do them one at a time, starting with the most recent… but that doesn’t have to be several commits.
-You can use `git revert –no-commit \<commitId\>` for all the reverted commits, then finally do `git commit –m “commit message”` to commit them all in one go.
+To safely revert multiple commits, do them one at a time, starting with the most recent… but that doesn’t have to result in several commits.
+You can use `git revert –no-commit \<commitId\>` for all the reverted commits, one at a time, then finally do `git commit –m “commit message”` to commit them all in one go.
 More here:
         <http://stackoverflow.com/questions/1463340/revert-multiple-git-commits>
   - `git revert --edit`